Catalina Cruz

 Catalina Cruz (born c.
-1982/1983) is a Colombian-American attorney from the borough of Queens in New York City.
-A member of the Democratic Party and former undocumented immigrant minor (DREAMer), Cruz has worked as an advocate for immigration rights, including as Director of New York Governor Andrew Cuomo's 2016 Exploited Task Force.
-Cruz was elected as the Democratic candidate in the Fall 2018 election for the 39th district of the New York State Assembly, representing Corona, Elmhurst, and Jackson Heights, Queens.
-She is still a member of the Assembly as of February 2025.
+1982/1983) is a Colombian-American attorney and politician.
+She has served as a member of the New York State Assembly since 2019 representing the 39th district, which encompasses Corona, Elmhurst, and Jackson Heights, Queens.
+A member of the Democratic Party and former undocumented immigrant minor (DREAMer), Cruz has worked as an advocate for immigration rights, previously serving as the director of then-Governor Andrew Cuomo's 2016 Exploited Task Force.

 Early life and education

 Cruz was born in Medellín, Colombia.
 In 1992, when she was nine years old, Cruz and her mother came to the United States under a six-month tourist visa.
 They remained in the U.S. and she was undocumented for over 10 years after her initial tourist visa expired.
 Cruz grew up in Brooklyn and Queens.
 She has five siblings, three of whom are U.S. citizens.
 Cruz became the first former undocumented immigrant who identifies as a DREAMer to be elected in New York state.
 (Both Adriano Espaillat and Gabriela Rosa were former undocumented immigrants who served in the New York State legislature, but neither identifies as a DREAMer.)
 She is also the first Colombian-American in the district, and only the third DREAMer to serve in an elected position in the United States.
 In 2001, Cruz graduated from John Bowne High School in Flushing, Queens.

 In 2005, Cruz received a bachelor's degree with honors in forensic psychology from the John Jay College of Criminal Justice.
 In 2009, Cruz received a J.D. from the City University of New York School of Law.